ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

 You don't have to settle for T-SQL's monochrome text output.
 These stored procedures let you quickly and easily turn your SELECT queries' output into colorized charts and even computer-generated art.
 To turn your own data into a line, column, area, or bar chart using the Chart stored procedure, you need to design a SELECT query that serves as the first parameter in the stored procedure call.

-Detailed Article and code here: [Generating Charts and Drawings in SQL Server Management Studio]
+Detailed article and code here: [Generating Charts and Drawings in SQL Server Management Studio]

+Also you can generate amazing chart using awesome R libraries, detailed article: [View R Plots from within SQL Server Management Studio]

 <a id="19"></a>